Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Abstract

 \section{Abstract}

-Machine learning (ML) models are trained using historical data to classify new, unseen data.
-However, traditional computing resources often struggle to handle the immense amount of data, commonly known as Big Data, within a reasonable timeframe.
-Quantum computing (QC) provides a novel approach to information processing.
-Quantum algorithms have the potential to process classical data exponentially faster than classical computing.
-By mapping quantum machine learning (QML) algorithms into the quantum mechanical domain, we can potentially achieve exponential improvements in data processing speed, reduced resource requirements, and enhanced accuracy and efficiency.
-In this article, we delve into both the QC and ML fields, exploring the interplay of ideas between them, as well as the current capabilities and limitations of hardware.
-We investigate the history of quantum computing, examine existing QML algorithms, and aim to present a simplified procedure for setting up simulations of QML algorithms, making it accessible and understandable for readers.
-Furthermore, we conducted simulations on a dataset using both machine learning and quantum machine learning approaches.
-We then proceeded to compare their respective performances by utilizing a quantum simulator.
+\gls{ml} models are trained using historical data to classify new, unseen data.
+However, traditional computing resources often struggle to handle the immense amount of data, commonly known as Big Data, within a reasonable time frame. \gls{qc} provides a novel approach to information processing, offering the potential to process classical data exponentially faster than classical computing through quantum algorithms.
+By mapping \gls{qml} algorithms into the quantum mechanical domain, we can potentially achieve exponential improvements in data processing speed, reduced resource requirements, and enhanced accuracy and efficiency.

+In this article, we delve into both the \gls{qc} and \gls{ml} fields, exploring the interplay of ideas between them, as well as the current capabilities and limitations of hardware.
+We investigate the history of quantum computing, examine existing \gls{qml} algorithms, and present a simplified procedure for setting up simulations of \gls{qml} algorithms, making it accessible and understandable for readers.

+Furthermore, we conduct simulations on a dataset using both traditional machine learning and quantum machine learning approaches.
+We then compare their respective performances by utilizing a quantum simulator.